 \section{Regularization with weak noise}

-Observe that convergence of superdifferentials makes it possible to use other smoothing procedures for $\phi$ (e.g., convoluting it with a standard mollifier), giving the same limit trajectories.
+Observe that convergence of superdifferentials makes it possible to use other regularization procedures for $\phi$ (e.g., convoluting it with a standard mollifier), giving the same limit trajectories.
 However, one can imagine the following completely different regularization of the discontinuous velocity field $\nabla_p H(t, x, \nabla\phi(t, x))$.
-Physically speaking, this regularization corresponds to a zero ``Prandtl number,'' in contrast with the mollification apporach that corresponds to an infinite ``Prandtl number.''
+Physically speaking, this regularization corresponds to a zero ``Prandtl number,'' in contrast with the mollification approach that corresponds to an infinite ``Prandtl number.''

 Consider the stochastic equation

 where $W$ is the standard Wiener process.
 The corresponding stochastic flow is well defined in spite of the fact that $\nabla\phi$ does not exist everywhere: whenever the trajectory $\gamma^\epsilon$ hits shocks, the noise in the second term will instantaneously steer it in a random direction away from the singularity.